giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

-# Carte Pole control with DDPG agent
+# Carte Pole control with A2C agent

 In this project a DDPG agent is created in python with tensorflow library.
 ROS is used to link the actions of the agent with the systems' state (Carte Pole) modelled in Simulink.